MrTortoise/MrTortoise.github.io/_posts/2017-04-14-Why-Might-I-Be-Interested-In-Akka.md

 akka.net is not released for ,net core.
 I also believe that remoting on mono is not there.
 So if you are using this, right now you are in windows, and you are probably not deploying into docker.
 So that's a bit sad, but .net core is coming in 1.5 which is apparently going to happen this year.
-The focus right now seems to be on geting closer to the features in the Java version.
+The focus right now seems to be on getting closer to the features in the Java version.

 ## What is the point?